10 Epic Instagrammable Places in Abu Dhabi You Can’t Miss

 The palace was built for a whopping $3 billion and it’s one of the most expensive hotels in the world.
 Although it’s definitely one of the best places to stay in Abu Dhabi, the good news is that you don’t need to be a guest of the hotel to take pictures of the exterior and wander around the halls inside.

 One of the unique selling points of Emirates Palace is its signature gold cappuccino with 24-carat gold flakes on top of the foam.
-This fancy drink is served at Le Cafe, which is open daily from 8 am to 2 am.
-Even though it’s definitely a splurge (it costs AED 75), it’s a total vibe and I can only recommend trying it.
+This fancy drink is served at Le Cafe and even though it’s definitely a splurge (it costs AED 90/$24.5 US), it’s a total vibe and I can only recommend trying it.

 One thing to note is that if you want to stroll around the hotel, you need to be dressed properly and cover your knees and shoulders.
 You don’t need to wear an abaya as I did in the below photos, dressing modestly is enough.